Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Overview

 This program gives you the entry-level skills required to work in most social service agencies.
-Through your study, you gain a good understanding of yourself and your values, the social services system, the populations served by social services organizations and the skills and strategies needed to help people in your community.
+Through your study, you gain a better understanding of yourself and your values, the social services system, the populations served by social services organizations and the skills and strategies needed to support people in your community.

 Work experience